7b4software/stm32f2xx-hal/README.md

 * stm32f217

 This crate is 99% based on stm32f4xx-hal with slightly modifications to make it work on stm32f2xx family of CPU's.
+Since all stm32f2xx has almost similar settings most of the stuff is compatible.

 Collaboration on this crate is highly welcome as are pull requests!